Choosing the right jeans

-For me, it's not about the time, but I also don't want to give you the idea that something like this can be finished in an afternoon.
-I usually have 5 or 6 pair of jeans in progress, and complete them over a month's time.
+For me, it's not about the time, but I also don't want to give you the idea that something like this can be finished in 1 afternoon.
+I usually have 5 or 6 pair of jeans in progress, and complete them over several month's time.

 If this made you itch to work on your own pair of jeans, you can find the tools that I use here, including the beeswax!